brandonscholten/website/blog/markdown/vscode_tutorial_local.md

 # Visual Studio Code Setup
 written by Brandon Scholten
 ## Getting Started
-Visual Studio Code is perhaps the best piece of software Microsoft has ever created, and it wil become your best friend as you advance on your journey in computer science.
  Visual Studio Code allows you to edit text files (specifically those containing source code) of nearly any type, and has a plethora of extensions which will make your life easier as a programmer.

 To Acquire your copy of VS Code, click [here](https://code.visualstudio.com/download).